 The Department encourages its graduate students to begin writing research papers early in the program and each year recognizes the best paper submitted in each of three categories with one of three scholarships, each of which comes with a cash prize.
 The Rhona Lantin Award, named for a former graduate student, recognizes the best paper by a first-year student.
 The Bessie H. DeVault Award, named for the wife of Dr. Samuel H. DeVault, chair of the Department of Agricultural Economics from 1922 to 1951, is presented to the author of the best paper by a second-year student.
-In addition to these awards for paper writing efforts in the early years of the program, the Department confers the John R. and Marjorie C. Moore Award on the graduate student who has made the best effort to publish a paper in an academic journal during the preceding year, and the writer of the best dissertation is honored by receiving The Dr. and Mrs. Bill V. Lessley Dissertation Excellence Award.
-Dr. John R. Moore and Dr. Billy Lessley were esteemed professors in the Department from 1963 to 1995 and 1965 to 1991, respectively.
+In addition to these awards for paper writing efforts in the early years of the program, the Department confers the writer of the best dissertation is honored by receiving The Dr. and Mrs. Bill V. Lessley Dissertation Excellence Award.
+Dr. Billy Lessley was an esteemed professor in the Department from 1965 to 1991, respectively.

 All Ph.D. dissertations submitted and approved by the Graduate School in the year preceding the award submission deadline are automatically considered.
 Dissertations are judged on criteria comparable to the Agricultural and Applied Economics Association dissertation award competition.